BroadbandForum/usp-test/docs/index.typ

   `output_arg_names` fields with valid information, if applicable.
 + Each SupportedEventResult field contains the `event_name` field and a set of `arg_names` fields with valid information, if applicable.
++ Each SupportedUniqueKeySet field is an empty list, since the object is a single\-instance object.

 == 1.74 GetSupportedDM using a single object, first\_level\_only true, no options <sec:getsupporteddm-using-a-single-object-first_level_only-true-no-options>